ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Added CLI commands for generating Prolets and Widgets
    - Fixed a CLI bug where it didnt ask for the migration location if not specified
    - Fix white screen on first access to a group template which exists on files, but not yet on database
+   - Remove unnecessary and duplicated queries from search module

    - Fix #1195 improves `template_post_parse` hook when fired after sub or layout (i.e. partial) template parse completes